- Hits: 3047

 In his capacity as branch secretary for the AEU’s Oxford No. 4 branch, Arthur wrote to all and sundry to see of they would agree to form a BMC Combine Committee uniting all the shop stewards in the company formation that then applied to the car firms that would eventually become British Leyland and later Rover.
 The first attempt at gathering together in Coventry fell apart after the figurehead chair was sacked; the unity between plants was still sketchy so this went largely unchallenged.
 The next attempt saw the offer of a foreman’s job taken up by the person selected to front the Combine Committee, so they decided it had to be a Communist who would be the figure-head since they could rely on a comrade to resist both pressure and bribes.
 Les Girl was assigned the task and the Combine got together and went from strength to strength during the late 1960s and 1970s.

-Arthur retired in this period and was to die, aged 81 years in 1992; he was married to his wife Mable for more than half a century.
+Arthur retired in this period and was to die, aged 81 years in 1992; he was married to his wife Mabel for more than half a century.
+They

-Sources: Details compiled from a tape supplied by Gwyneth Francis of Arthur Exall speaking to the Oxford Communist Party on his life and work in the early 1980s; Morning Star 1st September 1992
+Sources: Details compiled from a tape supplied by Gwyneth Francis of Arthur Exell speaking to the Oxford Communist Party on his life and work in the early 1980s; Morning Star 1st September 1992